xueweiji/Modern-Vehicle/README.md

 4. home.handlebars: home page.
 5. login.handlebars: a page to submit the login form.
 6. my_vehicle.handlebars: a page for login users to check vehicle lists uploaded by themselves.
-7. register: a page to submit the register form.
+7. register: a page to submit the registration form.
 8. sendEmail.handlebars: a page to submit the form of sending an email.

 ### 11. API